-Competex Pro will be enrolled with the National Employment Savings Trust (NEST) for Auto Enrolment purposes.
-For 2017/18 the minimum total contribution is 2% of qualifying earnings, rising to 5% in 2018/19 and 8% thereafter.
+Competex Pro is enrolled with the National Employment Savings Trust (NEST) for Auto Enrolment purposes.
+The total contribution is 8% of qualifying earnings, made up of 5% from the employee and 3% from the employer.

-Having been enrolled into the scheme, you do have the opportunity to opt out of the scheme, but under no circumstances must any employer influence such a decision.
-Details regarding opting out may be found at www.thepensionsregulator.gov.uk.
-It is strongly recommended that you familiarise yourself with these provisions.
+Having enrolled into the scheme, you do have the opportunity to opt out of the scheme, but under no circumstances must any employer influence such a decision.
+Details regarding opting out may be found at www.nestpensions.org.uk, and it is strongly recommended that you familiarise yourself with these provisions.

 Personal pension premiums

 Holiday pay will paid out of your fund and will appear as a separate item on your payslip.
-The calculation is based on the number of days worked and calculated as 12.07% of your ‘basic pay’.
+The calculation is based on the number of days worked and calculated as 12.07% of salary.

 For the record, there are two different ways of treating holiday pay.
 This may either be withheld and paid when the employee is on holiday, or it may be rolled up and paid on each pay day on account of holiday yet to be taken.
 Competex Pro has adopted the latter option in order to pay out maximum monies to employees at the earliest opportunity.